didier-i/didier-i.github.io/README.md

 ### Didier Iradukunda

 I'm Didier Iradukunda.
 A 2022 graduate from Carnegie Mellon University, Msc.
 Electrical & Computer Engineering.
-I majored in Applied Machine Learning and have more interests in Deep Learning and Computer Vision Applications.
+I majored in Applied Machine Learning and have interests in Deep Learning and Computer Vision Applications.

 I am currently working as A Graduate Teaching Assistant at Carnegie Mellon University.
 I have practical experience in Data exploration; Visualization, Big Data, Building Machine Learning Models and Communicating insights from the Data.
 Have over two years of experience in Telecommunication and Energy Systems.